grodansparadis/vscp-doc-spec/vscp_websocket.md

 Send this command to initiate the authentication.
 This is process is normally started automatically on a connect.

-#####  AUTH :id=ws1-auth
+####  AUTH:id=ws1-auth

 This command is used by a client to authenticate itself.
-When connecting to a ws1 websocket the VSCP daemon will send something like
+When connecting to a ws1 websocket ws interface it  will send something like

 ```
 "+;AUTH0;55BCA4DC7C1FD9C3E6967F37C8747698"
 ```

 as a security challenge to the client (Also sent after a **CHALLENGE** command has been sent to a host by a client.).
-The "55BCA4DC7C1FD9C3E6967F37C8747698" is a session id or sid that is different for every connection.
+The _"55BCA4DC7C1FD9C3E6967F37C8747698"_ is a session id or sid that is different for every connection and which should be used as a 128 bit iv for the encrypted username/password.

 The client now should send an authentication message on the form